thinkshout/thinkshout/_case_studies/columbia-riverkeeper.md

 order: 2
 image: https://thinkshout.com/assets/images/case-studies/CORI-case-study-header.jpg
 image-alt: "View of the Comumbia River valley."
-description: "Columbia Riverkeeper’s mission is to protect and restore the water quality of the Columbia River and all life connected to it, from the headwaters to the Pacific Ocean."
+description: "Columbia Riverkeeper’s mission is to protect and restore the water quality of the Columbia River and all life connected to it.
+Their previous website lacked intuitive navigation, and no longer reflected the organization’s brand.
+They desperately needed a site that told a compelling story, allowed visitors to easily find important information, and increase conversion for donation and newsletter subscriptions."
 # END LAYOUT DATA

 title: Helping a local environmental group effectively engage audiences